axisgroup/evaluation-toolkit/1. Following best practices/README.md

 > “Data isn’t like your kids, you don’t have to pretend to love them equally.”
 > Amanda Cox, NY Times

-**Find the core**.
+In their guide on 'Designing Dashboards People Love to Use', Juice analytics break this principle down into 3 succinct steps- **Find the core**.
 Your dashboard should be more than just a lot of data on a screen.
 It should have a core theme based on the essence of the problem.

 **Ask a better question.** Dashboard requirements can quickly turn into a laundry list of unrelated metrics, dimensions,and half-baked analyses.
 The root of this problem stems from only asking “what would you like to know?”
 Here’s the one follow-up question you need in order to narrow down the list: “What would you do if you knew this information?”